dmitrijslasko/42_fdf/README.md

 * Map colors: [1][2][3]
 * Secret admin mode: [/]

+---

 ## Known issues 🚨
 1. macOS not working out of the box (the project was written on Linux Ubuntu)
 1. Lack of z-buffer – resulting in line overlay problems (best seen on big maps like ./maps/t1.fdf)
 1. Due to the limitation of the MLX library, the control panel text is output to the window, not the image.
 This sometimes results in blinking (because of the constant rerendering).
 However, it perfectly shows why we should use the image pre-render for the main part of the program.
-It's best to reimplement this functionality with using an XPM image
+It's best to reimplement this functionality with an XPM image

+---

 ## Reading list 📚
 1. Getting started with the minilibx https://aurelienbrabant.fr/blog/getting-started-with-the-minilibx

+---

 ## Inspirations 💡
 1. Awesome project with implemented spherical projection